Guide to Maryland Trusts

 If we cannot assist you, we will gladly provide you with referrals.

-Common Uses of Trusts
+Common Uses of a Maryland Trust

 Trusts can be useful in many situations.
 Despite common thoughts, you do not need to be on a Forbes magazine list for a reason to form a trust.
 Maryland trust attorneys form most trusts for purposes unrelated to estate tax planning.
 Those trusts generally address the family’s specific concerns or goals.
 A trust may be the only way to address those issues.
 Most estate and trust attorneys create trusts to deal with the following common issues and goals:

-Disabilities – The disabled face many challenges in their life, including financial challenges.
+The disabled face many challenges in their life, including financial challenges.
 As such, families like to assist disabled family members, particularly if they cannot work and depend on government assistance.
 They want to provide financial assistance but do not want to jeopardize their government benefits.

 Properly drafted and administered Special Needs Trusts will not prevent disabled persons from receiving SSI, Medicaid, and similar benefits.

-Beneficiaries with Baggage -The more you work with families, the more you realize every family has a member with issues.
+The more you work with families, the more you realize every family has a member with issues.
 Giving them money can be the most damaging thing you can do to them.
 They may be in troubled relationships, have trouble handling money, or more serious issues, like an addiction.

 The above, or a combination of the above, are the most common reasons families use trusts.